F1PART 21CHILDREN AND PROTECTED PARTIES

 The court may not appoint a litigation friend under this rule unless it is satisfied that the person to be appointed satisfies the conditions in rule 21.4(3).

-Appointment of a litigation friend by court order – supplementary21.8
+Appointment of a litigation friend by court order – supplementary21.8.

-An application for an order under rule 21.6 or 21.7 must be served on every person on whom, in accordance with rule F66.13 (service on parent, guardian etc.), the claim form must be served.
+An application for an order under rule 21.6 or 21.7 must be served on every person on whom, in accordance with rule F426.13 (service on parent, guardian etc.), the claim form must be served.

 In the case of a protected party, an application under rule 21.6 must also be served on the protected party, unless the court directs otherwise.